winkleramy/WeddingCeremony/README.md

 Thank you for being here today and for supporting Jacqui and Dan over the years.
 They have built a lasting and proven friendship, the kind of relationship we recognize today as a marriage.
 They have chosen to share this moment with all of us, so we can witness and celebrate the familiar triumph of love, patience, forgiveness, and friendship above all else.
 As witnesses, we show our intent to support Dan and Jacqui for the years to come.

 *(To couple:)* Dan and Jacqui, thank you for inviting us to celebrate the love that has grown between you, deeper and more meaningful as the years have gone by.
 The kind of partnership you have is built on more than love.
 We have seen the ever-expanding empathy, creativity, and the generous sense of humor that has gone into it and made it stronger.
-To quote Kermit the Frog's TED Talk, loving relationships are built on a kind of ridiculous optimism, and it's the kind of dream that gets better the more people you share it with.
+To quote Kermit the Frog's TED Talk, creating a lasting and loving relationship sometimes takes ridiculous optimism.
+It sometimes feels like a dream, and it's the kind of dream that gets better the more people you share it with.

 ## Declaration of Intent